DiegelD/CarND-Capstone/README.md

  <p></p>

 ## Perception
 In the perception part traffic ligh detection is integreated.
 So the infrastructure (Node) is implmented and the light inforamtion read in from the simulator.
+This package contains the traffic light detection node: tl_detector.py.
+This node takes in data from the /image_color, /current_pose, and /base_waypoints topics and publishes the locations to stop for red traffic lights to the /traffic_waypoint topic.

+The /current_pose topic provides the vehicle's current position, and /base_waypoints provides a complete list of waypoints the car will be following You will build both a traffic light detection node and a traffic light classification node.
+Traffic light detection should take place within tl_detector.py, whereas traffic light classification should take place within ../tl_detector/light_classification_model/tl_classfier.py.

 <figure>
  <img src="./imgs/tl_node.png" width="360" alt="Traffic Light Node" />